ntersol/react-starter/README.md

 ## CSS modules
 React CSS modules are used to namespace the CSS and prevent any component's styles from polluting the styles of others.
 CSS files become modules when you name them `xxxx.module.css`.
 See the code for the convention of declaring and referencing your styles.

-When you view the source, you will notice that the css class names and id's have decorated with addition characters.
+When you view the source, you will notice that the css class names and id's have been decorated with additional characters.
 Example: `App_link__xYAAD`.

 ## CSS classnames package
 The [classnames](https://www.npmjs.com/package/classnames) package is in use in the `Paginated, Tabular Data` demo.